iit-DLSLab/locomotion-viewer/README.md

 # Locomotion-viewer: a tool for visualizing locomotion-related geometric objects
-This specializes on top of the ros melodic rviz-visual-tools package to construct geometrical objects related to robotics legged locomotion such as support regions, trajectories and 2D feasibility constraints.
+This library specializes on top of the ros melodic rviz-visual-tools package to construct geometrical objects related to robotics legged locomotion such as support regions, trajectories and 2D feasibility constraints.

 ## What you can visualize in Rviz with locomotion-viewer:
 - dashed lines